andreidobrinski/docker-kubernetes-course-udemy/notes.md

   - containerPort in pod and targetPort in service
   - nodePort is what port the browser uses. between 30000-32767
 - services are useful to keep developing on the same local IP address if pods are deleted or changed
+- ClusterIP helps connect Deployment objects within a node to other Deployment objects within that node
+  - Does not allow traffic in from the outside

 apiVersion